Sunday, August 31, 2008

 This entry in the Supermouse series by the great cartoonist, Milt Stein, is from Supermouse #22, December 1952.
 To see more of the stories posted on Pappy's, click on the Supermouse link in the labels below.
 For more cartoon funny animals go to the great blog, Sherm Cohen's CartoonSNAP.
 To see Sherm's links to more Supermouse go here.

 As a young G.I. in the U.S. Army I was drilled in the Code of Conduct.
 The Code is a set of rules we, as soldiers, were expected to obey in the event we were held as prisoners of war.
 After hearing about what some prisoners went through I was sure if captured and got even a whiff of torture I'd sell out my mother, not to mention my country.
 It never happened so it's moot, but to my understanding the Code of Conduct was initiated because of what happened to some P.O.W.'s during the Korean conflict of the early 1950s.
 Some men were supposedly brainwashed into making statements for the enemy.
 Some American soldiers who went over the hill during that war are still living in North Korea.

-This particular story came out of a coverless war comic, published by Superior, a Canadian publisher who used the services of Jerry Iger's comic book production shop.
-It also looks like it was produced under another code, the Comics Code, because Iger pre-Comics Code stories were usually pretty violent.
+This particular story came out of U.S. Fighting Air Force #19 (1955), published by Superior, a Canadian publisher who used the services of Jerry Iger's comic book production shop.
+It was produced under another code, the Comics Code, because Iger pre-Comics Code stories were usually pretty violent.
 About the worst thing that happens here is the P.O.W. gives one soldier a karate chop that looks like it wouldn't kill a mosquito, and another a headlock.

-The best thing about the story is the frontispiece to this post.
+The best thing about the story is the teaser (above) to this post.
 I love that squirrelly-looking panel!